Flourless Chocolate Cake Recipe

 So let’s see what food contains gluten.
 What type of foods do people with a gluten-free allergy avoid?
 Bread, pasta, pizza, cereals, beer, fried food, deli meats and any type of pastry – those are the classic gluten foods.

 Gluten can also be found in foods you didn’t expect: soy sauce, spice mixes, rubs and seasonings, chocolate, soups, ready meals and frozen foods such as ice cream, whisky and bourbon and seitan.
 I even read that certain types of toothpaste contain gluten!

-Here is a handful of gluten free alternatives that are safe to eat: beans, seeds, nuts, potatoes, corn and rice are safe.
+Here’s a handful of gluten free alternatives that are safe to eat: beans, seeds, nuts, potatoes, corn and rice are safe.
 So are buckwheat, cassava, millet, quinoa, soy and tapioca.

-Summary of it all: if you want to be absolutely sure about what you buy and eat, check the package first and look for any ingredients that can cause you harm.
+So if you want to be absolutely sure about what you buy and eat, check the package first and look for any ingredients that can cause you harm.
 Also check whether this product has been processed in a factory that also processes gluten food and can be contaminated.